★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Erosion risks

-• Program cancellations or demand volatility
+• Program cancellations reduce component pull-through

 Leading indicators